 This competition is for teams to take their cars to the next level.
 Teams have to consider the application of autonomous technology to their Urban Concept vehicle in order to get through a series of challenges.
 We continue to develop this competition with a small group of dedicated teams.

 The Autonomous Programming Competition, in partnership with Southwest Research Institute (SwRI), is a result of consultation and feedback from students around the world to offer an option that is accessible to more students, reducing financial barriers and emphasising more areas of STEM specialisms such as computer programming.
-This is a completely virtual competition, and a limited beta trial is currently running in the Americas with a small number of student teams.
-We will keep these pages updated on progress.
+This is a completely virtual competition, and the beta trial phase has successfully concluded in the Americas region with a selected group of student teams.

 Shell Eco-marathon Challenger competitions